-- You do not give up ownership to your home: With a reverse mortgage, the title to the property will remain in your name.
+It’s important to note that you will not give up ownership of your home.
+When you get a reverse mortgage, you retain the title to your property and it stays in your name.

-- A reverse mortgage is a non-recourse loan: If the loan balance is greater than the value of the home at the time the property is sold, the lender cannot seek to recover the additional loan balance from you, the co-borrower, or the assets of your estate.
+Reverse mortgages are non-recourse loans.
+This means that if the loan balance is greater than the value of the home when the property is sold, the lender cannot seek to recover the additional loan balance from you, the co-borrower, or the assets of your estate.